alertlogic/paws-collector/collectors/sophos/README.md

 # Overview
-This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll 3rd party service API to collect and forward logs to the Alert Logic CloudInsight backend services.
+This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll Sophos (alerts) service API to collect and forward logs to the Alert Logic CloudInsight backend services.

 # Installation